saylestyler/tylsyl/src/pages/blog/staging-deployment-on-the-frontend.md

 pushd +4
 ```

-where `dist` is where the build artefacts live, which then copy everything recursively using [scp](https://en.wikipedia.org/wiki/Secure_copy), `popd` aka remove a directory in the dir stack via, you guessed it, `pushd`, and then call `exit-staging-tunnel`.
+where `dist` is where the build artefacts live, which then copy everything recursively using [scp](https://en.wikipedia.org/wiki/Secure_copy) to the remote directory you want to your static files to live @, `popd` to remove a directory added to the dir stack via, you guessed it, `pushd`, and then call `exit-staging-tunnel`.

-next to the remote directory where u want your static assets to live, run your build command (we used grunt): `grunt build:staging`
+Almost finally, run your build command (we used grunt): `grunt build:staging`

-finally, call the M&P function
+& finally, call the M&P function:

 ```
 porter_ip=(${STAGING_PORTER_IP})